FudaWiki/fudawiki-files/mekurifuda.md

 For a list of games played using these cards, see [Mekurifuda Games](/en/mekurifuda/games).

 # History
-The Portuguese first landed in 1543 on the island of Tanegashima, where they introduced matchlock firearms to Japan.
-Francis Xavier, a Jesuit missionary and representative of the King of Portugal, landed on Japan in 1549 to propagate Christianity (Roman Catholicism) to the islands.
+The Portuguese first landed in Japan in 1543 on the island of Tanegashima, where they introduced matchlock firearms to Japan.
+Francis Xavier, a Jesuit missionary and representative of the King of Portugal, arrived in Japan in 1549 to propagate Christianity (Roman Catholicism) to the islands.

 In 1571, Nagasaki was opened as a port for trade with other countries.
 It is believed that during this time, the Portuguese brought playing cards to Japan, which had only 48 cards and featured dragon designs on the aces.
-They were later refered to as "*Nanban Karuta* [南蛮カルタ]", after the term used to refer to the foreign traders, *nanban* (南蛮, 'southern barbarians').
+Nowadays, these Portuguese cards brought to Japan were classified as "*Nanban Karuta* [南蛮カルタ]", after the term used to refer to the foreign traders, *nanban* (南蛮, 'southern barbarians').

-It was speculated that sometime during the Tensho era (1573-1592), the Japanese started manufacturing their own copies of Portuguese playing cards, which were then simply known as Karuta (now classified as Tensho Karuta).
+It was speculated that sometime during the Tensho era (1573-1592), the Japanese started manufacturing their own copies of Portuguese playing cards, which were then simply known as *karuta*, after the Portuguese word for 'cards', *carta*.
+Nowadays, these domestic products are classified as Tensho Karuta, after the era in which they started to be made.

 ![tensho_karuta_deck_sample.png](/suryongfiles/tensho_karuta_deck_sample.png)

+One of the places in Japan known to produce karuta around this time was Miike Village, Chikugo Province (present-day Omuta City, Fukuoka Prefecture).
+Japanese literature mentions karuta as a specialty of Miike Village as early as 1638.

 In the following years, playing with Tensho Karuta would be frowned upon by the ruling authorities, due to two main reasons:
 - It was used as a tool for gambling, which is detrimental to public order.